luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 In **Differential Splicing Expression** you compare all the different mRNA isoforms between mutant and control - there are many isoforms for each gene so there are many comparisons.
 ![enter image description here](https://lh3.googleusercontent.com/VyUh9L2RvsCzGjGbh1fV5pPq2gGCU4gadhSaCk7BvpvceELVaUiMngWYwXIwFhbvU1xTQmAR0f4DFg)

-In **Differential Isoform Usage** you compare the usage of all the alternativel spliced transcripts **RELATIVE** to the total gene expression between mutant & control.
+In **Differential Isoform Usage** you compare the usage of all the alternatively spliced transcripts **RELATIVE** to the total gene expression between mutant & control.
 I.e. take the Isoform expression counts divide by that gene expression counts.
 This is the important calculation with Diffential Splicing Analysis.
 ![enter image description here](https://lh3.googleusercontent.com/yc1EU-oIRVA1EuDyUkmW0rQewMRlBPWaOtgLIkpdAxMqaMr74KSbzfc4kekQKSEpV62ZaWv0WX1ElA)
 ![enter image description here](https://lh3.googleusercontent.com/vCWCaScTZWxndCmsKzKNrrQULS51WUsJNo-e64d5YP-s1m6kfWd_0pyNPBsItwIlo-Rhaz1O7N5vpw)